 For starters, recycling rules can be difficult to decipher.
 The rules can vary based on where you live and how you recycle.
 For instance, here in Eagle County, we have both single-stream and dual-stream recycling.
 If you live in Eagle, Minturn, or Arrowhead, or if you take your recycling to one of the free recycling drop sites then you have dual stream recycling, which seperates the commingle (recyclable plastics, glass and metals) from the fibers (paper and cardboard).
 All other communities and most business in Eagle County have single stream recycling, in which everything goes into one bin.
 And the rules are little different between the two systems.

 Don’t worry, there are many items that are recyclable county-wide.
 Tin and steel cans, aluminum cans (please don’t crush these, it can cause the sorting machines to mistake them for a contaminant), glass bottles, and plastic bottles, tubs, jugs, and containers with the chasing arrows symbol and recycling # are all accepted in our recycling bins (commingle for dual stream).
 Paper, newspapers, magazines, paperboard, and junk mail are also recyclable, but should go in their designated second bin if you have dual-stream.
 Cardboard can be recycled in all recycling across the county, however, it cannot be picked up curbside if you have dual stream recycling, and it must be taken to the free recycling drop sites instead.
-Plastic cups and clamshell containers (with the recycling symbol and number) are now acceptable to be recycled in both streams.
+Plastic cups and clamshell containers (with the recycling symbol and number) and contained shredded paper are accepted in dual stream recycling.

 You may be asking, why does this have to be so complicated?
 The reason is because of commodities markets.
 The ability to repurpose all our recycled materials depends on there being an end market; a manufacturer who is willing and able to remake the material into a new product.
 The economic forces of supply and demand dictate which materials are accepted and which ones are not useful or valuable enough to be recycled.
 Infrastructure and transportation are also factors in what is recyclable and where, as materials need to be able to be safely collected, sorted and transported to a manufacturer in order to it to make sense to recycle.